configdotsys/unified-model-feedback-stability/unified-model-feedback-stability.md

 e(t) = \text{input}(t) - M \cdot \text{feedback}(t)
 $$

-Let’s model the feedback phasor with magnitude 1 and phase lag of $ \phi $, so the projection of that vector onto the input axis (0°) is:
+Let’s model the feedback phasor with magnitude 1 and phase lag of $\phi$, so the projection of that vector onto the input axis (0°) is:

 $$
 \text{Effective Suppression} = -\cos(\phi)